affinidi/affinidi-tdk-dotnet/README.md

 ```

 💡 This project uses a `global.json` to enforce SDK version consistency.
 If you don’t have the specified version installed, the build may fail.

+## How do I use Affinidi TDK?

+The Affinidi TDK provides three types of modules:

+- [Clients](clients), which offer methods to access Affinidi Elements services like Credential Issuance, Credential Verification, and Login Configurations, among others.
+- [Packages](packages), which are commonly used utilities/helpers that are self-contained and composable.

 ## Documentation